 Integrating Lean Thinking into Maintenance for a Petrochemical Company

 In its ongoing efforts to increase overall competitiveness, one of the largest independent refining and petrochemical companies in the U.S. (300,000 barrel-per-day capacity) zeroed in on maintenance processes as an area ripe for improvement.
 The company had a significant backlog of maintenance work orders while suffering from high costs in multiple areas such as base contractors, materials and rentals.

 The challenge was to identify sources of excessive cost by engaging with all the craft groups in waste identification / elimination discussions — using visual management and problem solving methods — then implement rapid improvements organization wide.

-The client sought out Argo to take a leading-edge approach by implementing best practices and tools taken from traditional manufacturing improvement methodologies from multiple industries.
+The client sought out ARGO-EFESO to take a leading-edge approach by implementing best practices and Lean Thinking tools taken from traditional manufacturing improvement methodologies from multiple industries.

-In this case, Argo conducted a deep analysis including daily front-line observations with the different crafts of all maintenance processes and operations over four to five weeks.
+In this case, ARGO-EFESO conducted a deep analysis including daily front-line observations with the different crafts of all maintenance processes and operations over four weeks.
 Doing so confirmed both the challenges and the size of the opportunity.
 Among our findings:

 - Multiple barriers were preventing craftsmen from fixing equipment in a timely manner.
 Just to start work, they would wait on work assignment, materials, tools, and equipment.
-Also, shops were disorganized, causing wasted time spent locating items.
+Up to 2 to 3 hours before mechanics / electricians could start turning wrenches.